Manaslu Circuit Packing List: Honest Day-By-Day Tips on What to Wear and Pack

 Why Is Your Manaslu Trek Packing List So Important?

 The Manaslu Circuit stretches from 869 metres to 5,106 metres.
-Therefore, it goes from very hot to very cold in just 11 days.
+Therefore, it goes from hot and humid to very cold in less than 13 days.

 Snow on the Larke Pass!

-But, can you buy clothes and other gear on the Manaslu Circuit Trek?
+can you buy clothes and gear on the Manaslu Circuit Trek?

-Nope!
-The Manaslu Circuit is an up-and-coming Nepal trek.
-It’s not as well-established as the Everest Base Camp trek, where you can buy gear along the route.
+Short answer: no. The Manaslu Circuit is an up-and-coming Nepal trek.
+It’s not as well-established as the Everest Base Camp trek, where you can buy some gear along the route.

 You need to bring everything with you.